 The 2023 Fostering Policy-Relevant Psychological Research series of five webinars (with accompanying toolkits) aim to demystify the process of conducting policy-relevant research for those people who are a) already doing it, b) interested in doing it, and c) mentoring and evaluating others who are doing it.
 The series is being sponsored by APA Divisions 9 (The Society for the Psychological Study of Social Issues, or SPSSI), 8 (The Society for Personality and Social Psychology), 27 (The Society for Community Research and Action), 35 (The Society for the Psychology of Women), 44 (The Society for the Psychology of Sexual Orientation and Gender Diversity), and 45 (The Society for the Psychological Study of Culture, Ethnicity and Race), with funding from the Committee on Division/APA Relations (CODAPAR).
 Our goal is to enhance psychologists' knowledge and skills in the broad domain of policy and practice implications of psychological research.

 Can't attend the webinars live?
 All webinars will be recorded for later viewing.
-The links to these recordings and the related toolkits will be available on this webpage.
+The links to these recordings and the related toolkits are available on this webpage.

 SPRING 2023 WEBINARS

 CODAPAR Series Webinar 1: Why Policy?
-Understanding the Critical Link Between Research and Policy (Click here to register) (Click here for the accompanying toolkit)
+Understanding the Critical Link Between Research and Policy (Click here to watch) (Click here for the accompanying toolkit)

 Date: Wednesday, March 29, 2023 from 12-1 pm ET (9-10 am PT)